jedisct1/libsodium-doc/libsodium_users/README.md

 - [Sodium native](https://github.com/sodium-friends/sodium-native): Low level NodeJS bindings for libsodium.
 - [Splonebox](https://splone.com/splonebox/): An open source network assessment tool with focus on modularity.
 - [Stellar](https://www.stellar.org/): An open platform for building financial products that connect people everywhere.
+- [TREES](https://0xacab.org/riseuplabs/trees): A Dovecot email storage encryption plugin.
 - [Tbak](https://github.com/tux3/tbak): Encrypted, compressed, distributed backups.
 - [Telehash](http://telehash.org/): An embeddable private network stack for mobile, web, and devices.
+- [Tezos](https://www.tezos.com): a new decentralized blockchain that governs itself by establishing a true digital commonwealth.
 - [Tinfoil Chat NaCl](https://github.com/maqp/tfc-nacl): TFC-NaCl is a high assurance encryption plugin for the Pidgin IM client.
 - [Tox](https://tox.chat/): A new kind of instant messenging.
-- [TREES](https://0xacab.org/riseuplabs/trees): A Dovecot email storage encryption plugin.
 - [Ultrapowa Clash Server](http://ultrapowa.com/ucs/): UCS is a server emulator for the famous game Clash of Clans
 - [VOLTTRON](http://gridoptics.pnnl.gov/VOLTTRON/): VOLTTRON is an innovative distributed control and sensing software platform.
 Its source code has been released, making it possible for researchers and others to use this tool to build applications for more efficiently managing energy use among appliances and devices, including heating, ventilation and air conditioning (HVAC) systems, lighting, electric vehicles and others.
 - [VPNCloud](https://github.com/dswd/vpncloud.rs): A Peer-to-Peer VPN.
+- [Wifibroadcast](https://github.com/svpcom/wifibroadcast): Transmitter and receiver of UDP packets using raw WiFi radio.
 - [Wire](https://wire.com/): Modern, private communications.
 Crystal clear voice, video and group chats.
 No advertising.
 Your data, always encrypted.
+- [Zbox](https://github.com/zboxfs/zbox): zero-knowledge, privacy focused embeddable file system.
 - [Zcash](https://z.cash/): Zcash is a decentralized and open source cryptocurrency that aims to set a new standard for privacy through the use of groundbreaking cryptography.
-- [OpenGKS](https://arpa.ph/opengks/): An RFID gate keeper solution that automatically tracks, records data and sends text messages (SMS) and email notifications to parents upon a student's entrance and exit in school.
-- [Wifibroadcast](https://github.com/svpcom/wifibroadcast): Transmitter and receiver of UDP packets using raw WiFi radio.
-- [Tezos](https://www.tezos.com): a new decentralized blockchain that governs itself by establishing a true digital commonwealth.
-- [Remembear](https://www.remembear.com/): a full-featured, multi-platform password manager, by TunnelBear.
+- [libsodium for Universal Windows Platform](https://github.com/charlesportwoodii/libsodium-uwp): a C++ Windows Runtime Component for UWP applications.
+- [libsodium password hashing schemes for Dovecot](https://github.com/LuckyFellow/dovecot-libsodium-plugin): Dovecot plugin to support Scrypt and Argon2 for password hashing.

 ## Libraries using libsodium